 - Line a baking sheet with parchment paper, place the wedges on it, and bake for 15 minutes.

-- Transfer the baked wedges to a serving plate and serve with homemade hummus.
+- Transfer the baked wedges to a serving plate and serve with homemade hummus or guacamole to add more nutrients, fiber and taste.

 5. Veg loaded whole-grain pasta

-The mouth-watering, nutrient-dense pasta recipe contains fiber from various plant foods.
+The mouth-watering, nutrient-dense pasta recipe contains fiber and vitamins, minerals from various plant foods.

 You will need: